Burning of the Parliament Buildings in Montreal: Capital moves to Toronto

-On May 9, Sherwood, MPPs for Toronto, proposed to move the capital alternatively to Toronto or Quebec City.
-After a debate in which other cities were thrown in, Sherwood's proposal to relocate to Toronto was approved 34 to 29.
-On May 30, the provincial parliament was prorogued until August 9 by general William Rowan in place of governor Elgin who no longer wanted to leave Monklands.
-A proclamation by the governor announced the move on November 14.
-The Parliament stayed prorogued until it reconvened in Toronto on May 14, 1850.
+On May 19, Henry Sherwood, one of the members for Toronto, proposed to move the capital alternatively to Toronto and Quebec City, for periods of not more than four years at each city.
+After a debate in which other cities were thrown in, Sherwood's proposal was approved 34 to 29.
+On May 30, the deputy governor, General William Rowan, acting in place of Governor Elgin who no longer wanted to leave Monklands, prorogued Parliament, initially until July 5 in Montreal.
+The Governor then prorogued Parliament from time to time until calling it back into session on May 14, 1850, but this time in Toronto.
+The Governor had announced the change in location by a proclamation on November 14, 1849.

 Unlike Montreal, Toronto was a homogeneous town at the linguistic level; English was the common language of all main ethnic and religious groups inhabiting it.
 By comparison, the Montreal of the time of governor Metcalfe (1843–45) counted 27,908 Canadians, the majority French-speaking, and 15,668 immigrants from the British Isles.
 The statistics were similar when looking at the whole county of Montreal.
 In 1857 Queen Victoria chose Ottawa as the new and current capital.

+Archaeological investigations

+Since 2011, there have been ongoing archaeological investigations into the site of the Parliament building.
+Remains of the building have been found, as well as relics, such as books from the library that survived the fire, and dinnerware from the parliamentary restaurant.